The is a good practise to put hash-band line at the beginning of each script to tell which shell should execute this script

 done

-- assign each word in words to var .
+for - assign each word in words to var .
 Stops when no words are left.
 Do NOT quote words.

 for i in {1..10}; do